vectorgrp/XCPlite/tools/bintool/README.md

 Persistency features in XCPlite are enabled with OPTION_CAL_PERSISTENCE.

+Disclaimer: This is an AI generated tool.
+Don't use it for production.
+Improper use may corrupt calibration data.

 ## Overview

 This tool provides comprehensive management of XCPlite binary persistency files: